tomtokic/Hass-heatmiser/README.md

 My own heatmiser system has 15 stats connected via a single  ATC_1000 RS485 adaptor

-The timeout in constants.py  is currently set to 0.8 seconds, so it takes c12 seconds to update all stats.
+The timeout is currently set to 0.8 seconds, so it takes c12 seconds to update all stats.
 This works fine on my own system, but if you have lots of CRC errors reported in the log, then it may be worth increasing this a little to say 1 second or more.

-An update is done as part of initialisation, so with this many stats, it will take longer than 10 seconds, so a warning is to be expected, along the lines of
+Hass includes the first update as part of initialisation, so with this many stats, it will take longer than 10 seconds, so a warning is to be expected, along the lines of
 Setup of climate platform heatmiser_ndc is taking over 10 seconds.

 Hass initiates an update to read the stat values after scan_interval seconds.
 The shorter this interval, the more quickly Hass will detect changes in temperature or heating mode.
 The fewer stats you have, the smaller this interval can be.